Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 We will focus here on general PCR microfluidic devices.

-Among DNA amplification methods, PCR was the first one developed in microfluidic chip since it is the most common and simple nucleic acid amplification method.
+Among DNA amplification methods, PCR was the first one developed on a microfluidic chip since it is the most common and simple nucleic acid amplification method.
 Indeed, when PCR is carried out on chip to take advantage of microfluidics benefits (speed(3,4), parallelization(4) and sensitivity(5)), its result analysis can be easily performed off-chip.

 Then more integrated devices comprised also the subsequent DNA analysis, i.e. mostly electrophoresis (see review about microfluidics for DNA analysis) (6–8).